 Making lists and following a schedule is also a good way to manage your mood and emotions.
 Even in case of a loss, you shall be able to retain composure, as long as you are following your trading plan (which should include some risk management strategies).
 It will help you not overreact and just move on to the next step or task, leaving you a bit more experienced, but calm.
 Of course, it is not easy to ignore emotional response, but having a clear strategy will help you not to lose yourself in fear.

 These tips will help you optimize your effort and spend your trading time more effectively.
-Do not hesitate to try all of these techniques and check what results you after a week of sticking to a plan, as self-reflection is important.To the platform
+Do not hesitate to try all of these techniques and check what results you have after a week of sticking to a plan, as self-reflection is important.To the platform